Updated from the original article published March 16, 2022

 "The similarities jump from the pages"

 Yet there is also a bitter end for nations that come against God’s people.
 The Jewish people remain and the mighty empires of old lie in the ash heap of history.
 Assyria, Babylon, Persia, Greece, Rome are long gone and Israel prospers on.
-Judgment will come again in the future on nations that oppose Israel.
+Judgment will continue to be rendered upon nations that oppose Israel.

 The challenge to modern-day lovers of Israel